Overview of Treatment

 Your healthcare professional will ask you to lie face down on an x-ray table and administer a low-grade sedative to help you relax.
 They will then sanitize your back before injecting a local anesthetic into the lumbar sympathetic ganglia located at the back of the spine.
 Using x-ray guidance and contrast dye, your healthcare professional will inject the medicine into the proper location.
 If the lumbar sympathetic block is for therapeutic purposes, they will inject a corticosteroid.
 Diagnostic lumbar sympathetic blocks use a numbing medication or local anesthetic.

-The procedure typically lasts less than thirty minutes.
+At The Pain Experts of Arizona lumbar sympathetic block procedures typically last less than thirty minutes.
 Once the medical practitioner completes the injection, you will remain in an observation room for about fifteen to thirty minutes to ensure no complications or immediate reactions occur.
 You must be able to walk without feeling weakness in your legs before you can return home.
 For most patients, this will happen in under an hour.

 Once discharged, you will be unable to drive or perform any rigorous activity for the remainder of the day.
 You will need someone else to drive you home from your procedure.
 You cannot take a bath or soak in water for three days after the injection.
 Your healthcare professional will recommend relaxing for the remainder of the day before returning to your normal activities.